dimk1301/Guides/supply-chain-security.md

 ### 5.1 Enforcing constraints at the platform level: a VS Code custom agent

 `copilot-instructions.md` puts the Golden Constraints in front of the model as text — but the model still has to *choose* to follow them.
-VS Code's custom agents (`.github/agents/*.agent.md`) let you go one step further for constraint #3 (scope limit) specifically: you can restrict which tools the agent has access to at all, so "don't touch application source code" is enforced by the platform, not just requested in prose.
+VS Code’s custom agents (`.github/agents/*.agent.md`) let you go one step further for constraint #3 (scope limit) specifically: you can restrict which tools the agent has access to at all, so “don’t touch application source code” is enforced by the platform, not just requested in prose.

 ```markdown
 ---